-In this article, we will look at the brain’s capacity to heal itself and find out how traumatic brain injury survivors can use this to their advantage to enhance their recovery.
+This article will examine the brain’s capacity to heal itself and explain how TBI survivors can use this ability to enhance their recovery.

 How Neuroplasticity Improves TBI Recovery